gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Sensy hitched her bag up on her shoulder.
 "They didn't molest us," she protested.
-We---I mean, the village,
+We—I mean, the village,
 we have an arrangement with them.
 The trolls.
-We don't go too far into the forest, and they don't come near the village except for when they want to trade, and they leave some stones down by the fish pond, and---"
+We don't go too far into the forest, and they don't come near the village except for when they want to trade, and they leave some stones down by the fish pond, and—"

 Noxy cut her off with a gesture.
 "I'm sorry.